euronovate/ENMobileSDK-Android/ENMobileSdk/readme.md

 ## Initialization Callback

-This callback is required and it allow to notify user when all'sdks are initialized and ENAuth activated all product or not.
+This callback is required and it allow to notify user when all'sdks are initialized and ENAuth activated all product.

 ```kotlin
 .with(initializationCallback: ENMobileInitializationCallback<String>)